ipython/traitlets/docs/source/using_traitlets.rst

         url = Unicode()
         timeout = Int(30)  # 30 will be the default value

-For the available traitl types and the arguments you can give them, see :doc:`trait_types`.
+For the available trait types and the arguments you can give them, see :doc:`trait_types`.

 Dynamic default values